Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 }
 ```

-How can a CPU write to the GPU-placed buffer so that all values are received correctly?
+How can a CPU write to the GPU-allocated buffer so that all values are received correctly?
 The biggest problem is always alignment.
 If the first member of the UBO structure were `vec3`, what would be the byte offset of the second member?
-In OpenGL this type of problems [lead to huge headache](https://www.khronos.org/opengl/wiki/Interface_Block_(GLSL)#Memory_layout).
-I strongly recommend to always round up values to `vec4` (instead of `vec3`).
-At the very least, make sure that if you have members of type `float`, they are declared 4 right after one another.
-I've also had a few issues with mixing in random `int`s between other members.
+In OpenGL, this type of problem [leads to a huge headache](https://www.khronos.org/opengl/wiki/Interface_Block_(GLSL)#Memory_layout).
+I recommend always rounding up values to `vec4` (instead of `vec3`).
+At the very least, make sure that if you have members of type `float`, they are declared in groups of 4.
+I've also had a few issues with mixing in random `int`s between other fields.
 You can [preview uniform values in RenderDoc](/blog/debugging-vulkan-using-renderdoc/).

 <Figure>
   <BlogImage
     src="./opengl_wiki_buffer_layouts.png"
-    alt="Description for diferent GLSL blocks memory layouts.
+    alt="Description for different GLSL blocks memory layouts.
 Warning to never use vec3 in std140 has a red border."
   />
   <Figcaption>

 GLSL blocks memory layouts are complicated.
-If you ever used them, you probably know why I've added red border to the warning.
+If you ever used them, you know why I've added a red border to the warning.
 Screen from OpenGL wiki [Memory_layout](https://www.khronos.org/opengl/wiki/Interface_Block_(GLSL)#Memory_layout).

   </Figcaption>
 </Figure>

-Here is how the same uniform block is expressed in Rust:
+Here is how to express the same uniform block in Rust:

 ```rust
 use bytemuck;